 improve air quality, Saint-Gobain created a healthier work environment.
 Nearly all employees (91.6%) reported an improvement in how healthy and comfortable they felt in the headquarters due to IAQ changes.

-Saint-Gobain utilized a system of sound-absorbing surfaces, high-performance noise-reducing interior walls and exterior facades and a sound-masking system to improve acoustic comfort.
+Saint-Gobain utilized a system of sound-absorbing surfaces, high-performance noise-reducing interior walls, exterior facades and a sound-masking system to improve acoustic comfort.
 Approximately 45 percent of employees reported an improvement in acoustic comfort and reported perceiving less noise and more control over their acoustic environments.

 The team continues to evolve the space based on a loop of continuous feedback.
 For example, while a system of Saint-Gobain building materials fundamentally changed the building’s functional design and makes the building more efficient than the HVAC system, employees were still providing feedback on the temperature.
 Employees only reported a mild improvement (4.8%) in perception of thermal comfort, despite significant upgrades to the building’s core and envelope and high-performance heating and cooling system.
 Saint-Gobain will continue to address further challenges.
 As an ever-evolving space where data is constantly collected and evaluated, Saint-Gobain’s headquarters will continue to function as a living laboratory, where that input will be assessed to improve not just building performance, but the human experience of the people working in the space.
 Employee and visitor feedback will inform how the company enhances and creates building technologies that contribute to a more sustainable built environment.